 When objects are constructed in C++, the specific instance created has its constructor invoked.
 This constructor can be written to do much work, but even in some simple cases, such as where only initial values are set, there is the overhead of a function call for each object constructed.
-Because of the invocation of the constructor on each instance of an object, certain situations, such as static array creation, can be very expensive.
-In other cases, if objects are passed by value across functions, the compiler instructs that a complete copy of the object be created, invoking a copy constructor, a potentially expensive operation.
-When passing arguments to functions, use references instead of passing arguments by value.
+Because of the invocation of the constructor on each instance of an object, certain situations such as static array creation can be very expensive.
+In other cases, if objects are passed by value across functions, the compiler instructs that a complete copy of the object be created, which invokes a copy constructor.
+This is potentially very expensive.
+When passing arguments to functions, pass arguments by reference instead of by value.